codefori/docs/docs/pages/debugging/index.md

+> This feature is not yet available.
+See the [PR on GitHub](https://github.com/halcyon-tech/vscode-ibmi/pull/967).

 It is possible to use Code for IBM i to make remote debugging easy.

 There is a new `debug` property in the `actions.json` file which tells Code for IBM i to connect to the remote debugger. `&PORT` is a new variable that is a random number between 40000 and 50000.
 This doesn't guarantee this port is available.